 In this work from home era, it can be challenging to recreate in-person connections while on remote video conference calls.
 As we just learned, the angle and positioning of your webcam can have a significant impact on your ability to effectively engage with your colleagues and clients in the remote setting.

-The best camera position for video conferencing is at eye level.
-This allows you to maintain the effect of direct eye gaze in the virtual setting.
-Importantly, recent research suggests virtual eye gaze induce positive emotions in others allowing for less distracting, more effective communication.
+Studies show that the best camera position for video conferencing is slightly below eye level.
+This allows you to maintain the effect of direct eye gaze, while also granting you the benefits that come with perceived height in the virtual setting.